baonvq2/TTS/Survival Analysis/README.md

 **Objective**

-To understand which and how seller's actions could impact/speed up such progression time
+To understand which and how seller's actions could impact/speed up such progression time (reaching T3 level or above)

 **Methodology**